-Happiness is one of those experiences we just know as it happens.
+Happiness is one of those experiences that we just know when it happens.
 If you need to think about whether you’re happy, you probably aren’t at that moment.

 Click On Your Favorite Images …